matthewmx86/Redmond-Firefox/README.md

 ```

 ## Limitations
-The themes are not 100% complete.
 Inherit color support is not currently finished.
-Not all parts of Firefox are currently themed, it's only the main window as of right now.
 Also the theme was designed with a certain color scheme in mind so it may not display correctly
 with certain color schemes.
 I'm working on adding inherit functions to the theme and I'm currently
 designing a script to apply selected colors from the active GTK theme and apply it to the Firefox theme.